marcguillemdev/kya/README.md

 # KYA IS STILL IN DEVELOPMENT AND DOES NOT HAVE AN INSTALLER YET

-# Kya, a small and fast CMS
+# Kya, a small and fast headless CMS

 Kya is a small CMS coded in Java and TypeScript using Spring Boot and Angular.
 From Kya you can manage multiple domains that contain a lot of posts from one place.
 The posts can be retrieved from an API and it only serves to specific domain.